PanPraescribens/primitive-survival/README.md

  - add: Attach pelts to vertical surfaces (with a nail or a spike) @Vallen
  - add: Fish jerky @l33tmaan
+ - investigate this mod and medieval expansion not playing nice together @Kai
  - fix: Balance fish fillets - maybe 1 fillets from a Small Bass and a Bluegill, 2 from everything else @Boomer Bill
  - fix: Tin bronze in a lure mold just resets and adds metal to the crucible? @Nozarati
  - test: Pelts in 1.4.7 @Erland